wanghaisheng/responsive-landing-page-starter/content/blog/en/connecting-voice-calls-to-an-amazon-lex-bot.md

 ![Final steps in the bot setup process](/content/blog/connecting-voice-calls-to-an-amazon-lex-bot/screen-03b.png "Final steps in the bot setup process")

-When the bot creation process has completed you will see a screen similar to the one shown below.
+When the bot creation process has completed, you will see a screen similar to the one shown below.

 ![The bot has been created successfully](/content/blog/connecting-voice-calls-to-an-amazon-lex-bot/screen-04.png "The bot has been created successfully")

-Next, in order to use your bot, you need to publish it by clicking **Publish**.
+Next, to use your bot, you need to publish it by clicking **Publish**.
 You will then be asked to choose an alias for the bot.
-Aliases are good for naming different versions of your bot such as the one you use for development, or the one you use for production.
+Aliases are good for naming different versions of your bot, such as the one you use for development or the one you use for production.

-Make note of the alias name you have entered (e.g. staging).
+Make a note of the alias name you have entered (e.g. staging).
 You will need it later.

 ![Adding an alias name to your Amazon Lex Bot](/content/blog/connecting-voice-calls-to-an-amazon-lex-bot/screen-05b.png "Adding an alias name to your Amazon Lex Bot")